stopthatastronaut/poshdotenv/readme.md

 Import-Module dotenv
 Set-DotEnv -Path ./env.staging
 # code here
-Restore-DotEnv
+Remove-DotEnv
 ```

 ### Escaping

 This module can handle values with an extra '=' in them, and can handle quoted strings (single and double).
-For more complex scenarioes, it may be advisable to base64 encode the values, and then decode as they're needed.
+For more complex scenarios, it may be advisable to base64 encode the values, and then decode as they're needed.

 ## Coming Soon